 Kaleidoscopic like Persian carpets, central of the culture of Iran

-From the kaleidoscopic interior of Nasir al Molk mosque in Shiraz to Persian carpets all over the country, multicolored decorations always play a great role in the culture of Iran.
+From the kaleidoscopic interior of Nasir al Molk mosque in Shiraz to Persian carpets all over the country, multicoloured decorations always play a great role in the culture of Iran.

 Sand like the immortal vestiges of the Achaemenids

-Sand hues are the main colors in all the vestiges of the ancient Achaemenid Empire, from Pasargadae to Darius the Great’s precious ceremonial capital Persepolis to the engraved funerary complex of Naqsh-e Rostam.
+Sand hues are the main colours in all the vestiges of the ancient Achaemenid Empire, from Pasargadae to Darius the Great’s precious ceremonial capital Persepolis to the engraved funerary complex of Naqsh-e Rostam.

 Green like lush Gilan province

-Iran is not only desert, and the Caspian provinces of Gilan and Mazandaran makeup in greenery for all the barren landscape of central regions.
-In Iranian culture, green is the color of regeneration, heaven, and gardens, and that’s probably why picnicking is so important.
+Iran is not only a desert.
+The Caspian provinces of Gilan and Mazandaran make up in greenery for all the barren landscape of central regions.
+In Iranian culture, green is the colour of regeneration, heaven, and gardens, and that’s probably why picnicking is so important.

-Silver like the color of luxury and jewelry, not necessarily the ornaments you wear but also the mesmerizing interplay of mirrors and lights at the Mirror Hall of the beautiful Narenjestan Garden in Shiraz.
+Silver like the colour of luxury and jewellery, not necessarily the ornaments you wear but also the mesmerizing interplay of mirrors and lights at the Mirror Hall of the beautiful Narenjestan Garden in Shiraz.

 Turquoise like paradise